• Home

 If not, is there going to be (example: relocation in the near future)?
 That is the key question when filing the Motion to Modify.

 In custody cases, you also need to see what is in the best interest of the minor child.
-Traditionally, having a strong relationship with both parents is seen as the best interest of the minor child and if someone is stopping that from happening, then perhaps a modification is in the child’s best interest.
+Traditionally, having a strong relationship with both parents is seen as being in the minor child’s best interest.
+If someone is stopping that from happening, then perhaps a modification is in the child’s best interest.

 With custody of children, there are too many things to list that would qualify as a material change in circumstances.